 What are leg warmers and knee warmers?

-Leg warmers are designed to be worn with bib shorts.
+Leg warmers are designed to be worn with bib shorts when cycling.
 They are intended to be worn underneath your shorts, typically from the mid point of the thigh to the ankle.
 They’re made from lyrca, and generally feature silicone grippers to hold them in place.

 Knee warmers are a shorter version of leg warmers, and you guessed it, cover the knee joint, effectively transforming your bib shorts into a 3/4 length short.
 Although less popular than leg warmers, they can be very useful in certain conditions.